carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 ``[VERSION, version#]``

 The ``VERSION`` record (code 1) contains a single value indicating the format version.
-Version 0 and 1 are supported at this time.
+Versions 0 and 1 are supported at this time.
 The difference between version 0 and 1 is in the encoding of instruction operands in each `FUNCTION_BLOCK`_.